makrai/notes/butt06-case.md

 * standard case for this situation is the genitive, as in e.g. _John’s hat_  or _The destruction of the city._
-* often ... a distinction is made between verbal predicates which license verbal case such as nominative and acc nominal predicates which license genitive case
+* often ... a distinction is made between verbal predicates which license verbal case such as nominative and accusative nominal predicates which license genitive case
-  * hE in some languages verbal nouns allow arguments with either a nom or vbl
+  * hE in some languages verbal nouns allow arguments with either a noml or vbl
   * e.g. Japanese noun-verb complex predicates with _suru_ ‘do’
     (Grimshaw and Mester 1988)
     * arguments can be either marked with the genitive or ... dative or acc